What is an SBA Subordination Agreement?

 Bankers Factoring seasoned team of employee-owners provides hands-on experience with IRS tax liens and tax lien subordination agreements.
 We have walked clients through complex legal claims, tax liabilities, and cash advances, with taxation authorities filing a lien.

-Bankers Factoring helps businesses in financially distressed situations get the funding your business needs.
+Bankers Factoring helps small businesses in financially distressed situations get the funding your business needs.
 Even if your loan is denied, we remove the burden of complicated financing lenders and tax agencies with liens in place.
-A subordination agreement with Bankers Factoring and your existing lender is fast and efficient way to improve your cash flow situation, even with an EIDL loan in place.
+An EIDL subordination agreement with Bankers Factoring and your existing lender is a fast and efficient way to improve your cash flow situation, even with an EIDL loan in place.
 We have the paperwork ready to assist with a subordination request.